dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 In this tutorial, we will modify the example application from our [quickstart](./quickstart.md) to reliably send a greeting note to your friends.
 Along the way, we'll introduce you to core DBOS concepts and show how you can easily build a reliable and transactional application.
 First, you'll learn to create HTTP endpoints to serve requests.
-Then, you'll learn how to interact with a database and embed third party API calls to your application.
+Then, you'll learn how to interact with a database and make third-party API calls from your application.
 Finally, you'll compose these steps in reliable workflows.

-This tutorial assumes you have finished our [quickstart](./quickstart.md).
+This tutorial assumes you've finished our [quickstart](./quickstart.md).
-For convenience, we recommend initializing a new DBOS application and starting a database for it.
+For convenience, we recommend initializing a new DBOS application and starting a database for it:
-Run the following commands, choosing a project name with no spaces or special characters:

 ```
 npx @dbos-inc/dbos-sdk init -n <project-name>